 Other issues can often come into play as well, including the cost of health insurance and daycare.
 The cost of extracurricular and educational expenses can be important.
 Further, the visitation schedule can be key as well.

-Instead of engaging in formal discovery and litigating these issues, the collaborative process can help parties reach an amicable resolution through a cooperate process.
+Instead of engaging in formal discovery and litigating these issues, the collaborative process can help parties reach an amicable resolution through a cooperative process.

 If you are going through a divorce where child support is an important issue, you can contact Stange Law Firm, PC at 855-805-0595.